Advice

 1. Create a retirement goal.

 Start by identifying your personal objectives for retirement.
-Reflect on the lifestyle you envision, whether it's a comfortable retirement close to home or one filled with extensive travel and leisure activities.
+Reflect on the lifestyle you envision, from a comfortable retirement close to home or one filled with extensive travel and leisure activities.

 2. Decide when on a retirement age.

-Determine your preferred retirement age, which significantly impacts your retirement savings timeline and the required savings amount you may require.
+Determine your preferred retirement age, which significantly impacts your retirement savings timeline and the required savings amount you might require.

 3. Plan your spending after retirement.